The Coronavirus Contact Center Solution for Overwhelmed Agents: Visual IVR

 Visual IVR provides impressive value in times like these and delivers important benefits:

-- Rapid deployments allow contact centers and crisis managers to implement and deploy Visual IVR responses in days, even during a crisis
+- Rapid deployments allow contact centers and managers to implement and deploy Visual IVR responses in days, even during a crisis

 - Visual IVR lets call centers deflect calls to self-service and reduce the burden on agents